Jon Herb: IRL return

 Herb prepares for a qualification attempt prior to the 2007 Indianapolis 500.

 Herb intended to return to the IndyCar series for the 2006 Indianapolis 500 in a Playa Del Racing Panoz, of which he was a co-owner.
 However, he yielded the car to Roger Yasukawa, who qualified it for the race.

 Herb qualified in the 27th starting position for the 2007 Indianapolis 500 and finished 32nd after crashing on lap 53.

-He made two other starts in 2007.
+Herb made two other starts in 2007.
 In June 2007, he raced at Texas, finishing twentieth after spinning entering the pits.
 At Michigan, he struggled with suspension problems, and finished twentieth after spinning.
 It was his final start.

-He sold his team's cars to the league's pool of chassis for former Champ Car teams following open wheel unification prior to the 2008 IndyCar season.
+Herb sold his team's cars to the league's pool of chassis for former Champ Car teams following open wheel unification prior to the 2008 IndyCar season.

 Child sexual abuse conviction

 Herb was arrested by authorities in Collier County, Florida on October 4, 2013.
 He was charged with numerous counts of possession of child pornography.
 Herb's wife reportedly went to a police station after finding pictures of nude girls on Herb's laptop.
 Photos on the laptop also allegedly depicted Herb engaged in sexual acts with a girl who appeared to be four years old.

 On January 4, 2016, Herb pleaded no contest to lewd and lascivious molestation and 13 counts of child pornography possession and was sentenced to 25 years in prison and lifetime probation.
 Under current Florida law he is required to serve at least 85% of his prison sentence.